phat-vtcf/Spoken-Digit-Recognition/README.md

 The SDR file is almost identical to the original, with the main difference being that it now saves a pickled version of the model
 The main importance is the sudoku_solver code which:
-- creates a GUI in ktinker where you can
+- creates a GUI in tkinter where you can
 - insert your sudoku either using voice or text based commands
 - solve the sudoku
 - reset the sudoku
 - see a confusion matrix comparing the guesses of the model with the actual input
 - it also contains an information page, with more information regarding the program

-Please note that this code can NOT be run in google colab, as both the ktinker and the microphone are not compatible with the colab environment.
+Please note that this code can NOT be run in google colab, as both the tkinter and the microphone are not compatible with the colab environment.
 To run this code, you can either run it on
 - linux: python3 sudoku_solver.py
 - windows: using anaconda